Natural disaster damage

 If a vendor has told you there is a claim on the property, you should ask for the details of the claim to pass on to any potential buyers.

-Potential buyers may want to add conditions to the sale and purchase agreement requesting a full and accurate statement of all EQC claims for the property (home and land), including any settled or outstanding claims.
+Potential buyers may want to add conditions to the sale and purchase agreement requesting a full and accurate statement of all NHC claims for the property (home and land), including any settled or outstanding claims.
 The buyer can also include a condition that all claims are assigned to them.

 • The vendor does not want to disclose any claim or damage